 - the registration for social insurance purposes will take another day to complete.

-Foreign investors interested in why they should start a business in Hungary, should note that:
+Foreign investors interested in why they should open a company in Hungary, should note that:

 - in 2018, Hungary received Foreign Direct Investments (FDI) worth 6.3 billion USD;

 - in the same year, FDI represented 57% of the country’s Gross Domestic Product (GDP);